icons8/lunacy-docs/docs/cloud.md

   * *Comment* - commenting is available only through the document webpage.
 A user should open the link to the document in a browser.
   * *Download* - those who have access to the document will be able to save the document to their computer.
   * *Use as Library* - with this option selected, those who have access to the document will be able to use it as a library.
 For details, click [here](#working-with-libraries)
-  * *Inspect* - with this options selected those who have access to the document will have access to the [Cloud Inspector](https://www.sketch.com/docs/sketch-cloud/#cloud-inspector-beta).
+  * *Inspect* - with this options selected those who have access to the document will have access to the <a href="https://www.sketch.com/docs/sketch-cloud/#cloud-inspector-beta" target="_blank">Cloud Inspector</a>.

 When you are done with configuring sharing settings, click **Save** at the bottom of the dialog box.